Eric-Chung-0511/Learning-Record/Data Science Projects/PawMatchAI/README.md

 #### 🔄 B. Description-Based Matching (Beta)
 - **How It Works:** Users provide free-text descriptions (e.g., "playful and low-maintenance"), which are analyzed using advanced **Natural Language Processing (NLP)** to recommend suitable breeds.
+- **Status:** Currently under development to improve accuracy and reliability in generating recommendations.

 ### 🧠 Technical Implementation
 1. **Sentence Transformer Model:**